kamtoeddy/ivo/README.md

   A partial struct is a struct with every field made optional.
   In TypeScript, the built-in `Partial` utility type is used:

+  ivo uses partial structs to encourage the provision of just enough and relevant data to create and update a domain entity because it is not always required to provide every field to create a entity and it is also pointless to require every field for updates.
+  - At creation, a partial input is provided to produce the complete entity (output struct).
+  - During updates, a partial input is provided to produce a partial output (only relevant fields/data updated) or nothing.

   ```ts
   type UserInput = {
     email: string | null;